carbon-language/carbon-lang/llvm/docs/LangRef.rst

 name, a possibly empty list of arguments, an optional alignment, an optional :ref:`garbage collector name <gc>` and an optional :ref:`prefix <prefixdata>`.

 A function definition contains a list of basic blocks, forming the CFG (Control Flow Graph) for the function.
 Each basic block may optionally start with a label (giving the basic block a symbol table entry), contains a list of instructions, and ends with a :ref:`terminator <terminators>` instruction (such as a branch or function return).
-If explicit label is not provided, a block is assigned an implicit numbered label, using a next value from the same counter as used for unnamed temporaries (:ref:`see above<identifiers>`).
-For example, if a function entry block does not have explicit label, it will be assigned label "%0", then first unnamed temporary in that block will be "%1", etc.
+If an explicit label is not provided, a block is assigned an implicit numbered label, using the next value from the same counter as used for unnamed temporaries (:ref:`see above<identifiers>`).
+For example, if a function entry block does not have an explicit label, it will be assigned label "%0", then the first unnamed temporary in that block will be "%1", etc.

 The first basic block in a function is special in two ways: it is immediately executed on entrance to the function, and it is not allowed